Blackthorn23/CTF-Writeups/Learning/ejptv2/Assessment Methodologies Information Gathering CTF 1/readme.md

 </details>

-### Step 3: Perform nmap
+### Step 3: Perform nmap scanning
 ![Directory Analysis](picture8.png)

 <details>
 <summary>Click to expand</summary>

 With connectivity confirmed, the next step was to run an Nmap scan on the target.
 This process helps identify open ports, available services, and potential entry points for further exploration.
-The scan provides a clearer picture of the system’s surface exposure, forming the foundation for deeper enumeration and vulnerability assessment.
+The scan provides a clearer picture of the system’s surface exposure, forming the foundation for deeper enumeration and vulnerability assessment This reveal **FLAG 2**.

 </details>